 This article is the first in a series about strategy and change leadership.
 If you are interested in this topic, make sure to subscribe to get the latest article directly to your mailbox for free.

 The tactical approach is usually considered the opposite the strategic approach:

 A tactical approach is reactive toward an immediate problem that’s bleeding.
 Strategic approach proactively identifies problems to prevent bleeding from happening in the first place.

 Tactical is relatively shallow, strategy takes deliberate thought and digs deep into causality and dependencies.

 The difference is beautifully illustrated by the famous Ants & Grasshopper story.
-The grasshopper acts tactical, the ant acts strategic.
+The grasshopper acts tactically, the ant acts strategically.